About the Media Portal

 Our vision: Media Portal as a globally connected community

-We launched the Media Portal in May 2009.
-We make the portal and its teaching materials available in English, German, and Spanish in order to reach a wider global audience.
+We make the portal and its teaching materials available in English and German, as well as in Spanish via our Latin American education portal CREA in order to reach a wider global audience.
 Drawing inspiration from UNESCO’s call for “education for all,” we have been moving entirely to OER since 2012.

 The relaunch in April 2018 introduces not only a greatly simplified user interface but, most importantly, unrestricted access to the media – even for unregistered users.
 Our vision for the future is a globally connected community in which users of various countries talk about educational content, create their own media, and share their results and experiences with one another.